heysailor/redux-worker-queue/README.md

       payload: myPet,
     });

-The Buster `QueueItem` is now stored in the queue.
+Buster's `QueueItem` is now stored in the queue.

 ### 3. Flush the queue at your leisure.